 Pay Difference by Location

-New York offers some of the highest pay in the country for Senior Video Editors, 42 percent above the national average.
-Senior Video Editors can also look forward to large paychecks in cities like Washington (+41 percent), San Francisco (+31 percent), Atlanta (+29 percent), and Boston (+24 percent).
+Surpassing the national average by 66 percent, Senior Video Editors in Washington receive some of the highest pay in the country.
+Senior Video Editors will also find cushy salaries in New York (+41 percent), San Francisco (+31 percent), Atlanta (+29 percent), and Seattle (+17 percent).
 The lowest-paying market is Dallas, which sits 28 percent below the national average, proving that location is a significant contributor to overall pay.
-A couple other locations with smaller-than-average paychecks include Houston (23 percent lower) and Baltimore (10 percent lower).
+Employers in Houston and Baltimore also lean toward paying below-median salaries (23 percent lower and 20 percent lower, respectively).